EvgeniyShilov/cropiwa/README.md

   .setCompressFormat(Bitmap.CompressFormat.PNG)
   .setSize(outWidth, outHeight) //Optional.
-If not specified, SRC dimensions will be used .setQuality(100) //Hint for lossy compression formats .build());
+If not specified, SRC dimensions will be used .setQuality(100) //Hint for lossy compression formats .setMaskEnabled(false) //You can disable mask applying to cropped image.
+Default value is true .build());
 ```
 ### Callbacks